Quiche so good it will have you saying…

 - Remove pan from heat, and pour the egg mixture over the top of the spinach/pancetta.

-- Pace in oven with lid for 25 minutes. (if your pan doesn’t have a lid, just use foil to keep the quiche ‘moist’ *you’re welcome)
+- Place in oven with lid for 25 minutes. (if your pan doesn’t have a lid, just use foil to keep the quiche ‘moist’ *you’re welcome)

 - Remove from oven, and insert a kitchen knife into the outer edges and a few places in the center of the quiche.
 You will know its done when the knife comes up clean.
 If its not clean, place back in the oven in 5 minute increments.